How to Stake Tomatoes

 The traditional tomato plant (Solanum lycopersicum) is naturally a sprawling vine, which surprises some non-gardeners.
 But this fact will not surprise those who know the tomato is related to bittersweet nightshade (Solanum dulcamara), a viny weed.
-Tomatoes are not like the cucumber (Cucumis sativus), a true climber, that has tendrils that allow the plant to grab onto objects and scale them.
-Traditional tomatoes sprawl out all across the ground unless you take the trouble to train them onto a support like a stake or a cage.
+Tomatoes are not like the cucumber (Cucumis sativus), a true climber with tendrils that allow the plant to grab onto objects and scale them.

 Why Stake Tomatoes

 For one thing, tomato vines simply look messy when allowed to run along the ground.
 But the reasons for providing support for them go way beyond aesthetics:

 - Letting them grow along the ground invites diseases, and the fruits may rot if they are lying on wet earth.

 - Unstaked plants make the fruits more accessible to pests like groundhogs and insects that will eat them.

 - A tomato plant growing vertically will be easier to care for.
 You will not have to worry about stepping on its vines to gain access to the fruit, and you will not have to bend over so far to prune the plant or inspect it for diseases and pests.

 - Training tomato plants to grow vertically saves space in the garden.

 One of the few downsides to training tomatoes to grow vertically is that the plants will need more water.
 Tomato vines rambling along the ground put down roots that soak up additional water, which they will not get when suspended from a support.